AndreiBarsan/FunJava/Issues.md

 Eclipse-support
 ===============
-    - use Ant to generate .jar, add .jar as dependency for
+    - done integrating;
+    - develop plugin to allow simplified access to these features

 cglib
 =====